libp2p/testlab/README.md

 of peer-to-peer applications to better understand how they function at scale.

 Testlab topologies are built around two main concepts: peer deployments and scenario runners.
-Generally, a peer deployment is set of instances of a peer-to-peer application, and a scenario runner is a special program launched in the cluster that can remotely control peer deployments to simulate activity within the network.
+Generally, a peer deployment describes a set of instances of a peer-to-peer application and, optionally, how they are connected.
+A scenario runner is a special program launched in the cluster that can remotely control peer deployments to simulate activity within the network.

 The goal output of a testlab topology is metrics data.
 While, in the future, it would be nice to support correctness tests, the current aim is to allow for